SetuMar/wordle_bot_4_python/README.md

-Wordle Bot optimally solves Wordle Puzzle.
+Wordle Bot Optimally solves Wordle Puzzle.

 Strategy:
 Bot removes terms by cycling through words until there is a small enough pool of guesses in which it can work to find best guess.